directus/directus/docs/cloud/teams.md

 ![Manage Billing](https://cdn.directus.io/docs/v9/cloud/teams/teams-20220322A/manage-billing-20220322A.webp)

+Since our Community tier is completely free, and our Enterprise tier pricing is individually tailored based on customer needs, this section will focus on our pay-as-you-go Standard tier.
 Follow the steps below to change a default payment method, add or remove additional payment methods, or change other billing details.

 1. Open the Team Menu in the Dashboard Header and select the desired Team.
 2. Click **"Billing"** to enter the Billing Details Page.